rafalp/Misago/dev-docs/plugins/hooks/remove-thread-reply-approval-hook.md

-# `require_thread_replies_approval_hook`
+# `remove_thread_reply_approval_hook`

-This hook allows plugins to replace or extend the logic used to make all new replies in a thread require approval
+This hook allows plugins to replace or extend the logic used to remove the requirement for approval of new replies in a thread.

 ## Location